- Talk about costs early on and explain to the surgeon if the costs aren't affordable for you.

 - Ask for a quote in writing.

-How to negotiate with your doctor
+How to negotiate with your surgeon

 According to an AMA survey of their members, the vast majority of doctors take their patient's financial situation into account when setting their fee.